-The Enrollment Change Policy, more popularly known as Add/Drop, ensures the University's compliance and eligibility to offer financial aid through the US Department of Education and educational services under the US Department of Veterans Affairs.
+The Enrollment Change Policy, more popularly known as Add/Drop, is established in compliance with federal regulations for the administration of financial aid and apply to all students regardless of individual funding sourses.
+Adherance to this policy is ensures CGU's eligibility to offer financial aid through the US Department of Education and to provide educational services under the US Department of Veterans Affairs.

 Definition.
-Enrollment changes are changes to a student's study list--that is, to the schedule of courses in which a student is enrolled for a semester.
+Enrollment changes are changes to a student's study list--that is, to the schedule of courses in which you are enrolled for a semester.
 These transactions include all of the following.

-- Other changes to the student's unit-bearing course load for the semester
+Other changes to unit-bearing course loads for the semester

 Term-Based Transactions.
 All enrollment changes must be submitted and processed within the semester to which they apply.
 The Academic Calendar notes the last day for making changes to the semester's enrollment records.

 Financial Implications.
 Adjustments to tuition, including credits and new charges, are determined by the date on which the transaction is processed.
 A schedule of Add/Drop dates is published for each module and for each semester in the Academic Calendar.
+Transactions are based upon dates for the session or module to which the specific class is assigned.
 Tuition and fees are published by Student Accounts.

 Additional tuition is based upon the full session cost of the course, regardless of the date the class is added.